dturrina/votesmanager/README.md

 Documentation
 -------------
-A more-or-less formal [analysis](link here) in form of requirement list has been written, showing the potentiality the project may have.
+A more-or-less formal [analysis](https://github.com/dturrina/votesmanager/blob/master/REQUIREMENTS.md) in form of requirement list has been written, showing the potentiality the project may have.

-Developers can access [Developers Guidelines](link) and learn the planned way to contribute to the project.
+Developers can access [Developers Guidelines](https://github.com/dturrina/votesmanager/blob/master/DEV_GUIDELINES.md) and learn the planned way to contribute to the project.
-The use of Doxygen is strongly encouraged, so a bit of [classes documentation](link) bass been released.

 Discussion
 ----------